OpenMoonRay/openmoonray-docs/docs/scene-classes/light-filters/RodLightFilter.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">size of transition zone from the rounded box to the outside</p>
+        <p class="scene-class-attr-comment">size of transition zone from the rounded box to the outside</p>

     </p>